mapgears/scribe-blog/source/gsoc2015/week2/index.markdown

 footer: true
 ---

-Good week everyone!
+Hello everyone!
 This is my second report for the ScribeUI project.

 **Completed this week**